KJCastillo/portfolio/README.md

 # Portfolio

-Portfolio website created to showcase my work for the public and companies.
+Portfolio website created to showcase my work for the public.
 Website created with React.
+Website deployed in Vercel.

 > By [Kevin Castillo](https://www.linkedin.com/in/kevinjcastillo/)